Zondax/mayon/docs/Build.md

 ## ✅ poor C++ editor support

-Setting up a C++ project is already complicated enough, and many IDE/LSP/Tools have a somewhat opinionated way on how things should be setup and work.
+Setting up a C++ project is not straightforward, and many IDE/LSP/Tools have a somewhat opinionated way on how things should be setup and work.

 The easiest and most complete way to provide proper autocompletion for each file is by